 As well as being uncomfortable, dry mouth can lead to gum disease as the gums pull away from the teeth, and form ‘pockets’ that become infected.
 Teeth eventually loosen and can even fall out.
 Chewing sugarless gum and sipping water may help boost saliva production.

 Using your teeth to hold knitting needles or biting off threads can make dents in the front teeth known as a tailor’s notch, says Tara Renton, professor of oral surgery at King’s College, London.
 Biting nails or tearing packets open with your teeth rather than finding the scissors can also put huge stress on the front teeth and can lead to cracks, says Nicola Owen, of the Dental Health Centre in Manchester.
 The tooth can be restored using small fillings.

 Brushing straight after eating

 Acids and sugars produced when we eat weaken the protective enamel temporarily, so if you clean your teeth straight after eating, you are brushing away at the enamel before it hardens again.
 Wait at least half an hour — or even better, brush your teeth before meals to remove bacteria that feed off the food, and then freshen after eating using an alcohol-free mouthwash.
 Try not to rinse after cleaning your teeth, as it washes away the protective fluoride coating left by the toothpaste.

 Taking the contraceptive pill

 Some progesterone-only birth control pills could make gums inflamed and more likely to bleed.
 They increase levels of hormones such as progesterone, much in the same way as pregnancy does and it is thought that these hormones cause an exaggerated reaction to dental plaque, triggering inflammation.
-Good dental care will minimise the inflammation and help prevent plaque forming.
+Good dental care will minimise inflammation and help prevent plaque from forming.